MintMoose/spring-boot-bay/README.md

 ## What I Learnt

 Developing my first CRUD Spring Boot application has been a valuable learning experience.
-Through this project, I gained a deeper understanding of the Spring Boot framework, RESTful API development, and the fundamentals of database management.
+Through this project, I gained a deeper understanding of the Spring Boot framework, RESTful API development, CORS, and the fundamentals of database management.
 It allowed me to grasp the concepts of user authentication, JWT tokens, and integrating third-party APIs.

 There were instances where the focus was on getting things working rather than finding the optimal solutions.
 As a result, the codebase may not be as clean and organized as i would have desired.